-This month’s blog topic for TSQL Tuesday is learning goals in 2018 and is being hosted by Mala Mahadevan (blog/twitter).
+This month’s T-SQL Tuesday topic is learning goals for 2018, hosted by Mala Mahadevan (blog/twitter).
 Mala has challenged the SQL community to list out specific learning plans for the upcoming year.
-It’s an awesome topic for this time of year, especially as we’re slowing a bit to focus on family and gear up for a New Year.
+It’s a great topic for this time of year, especially as we slow down to focus on family and gear up for a New Year.

 Learning in the New Year

-I’m a DBA first and foremost, so I’m always going to focus my attention on getting better with the SQL Engine, performance tuning, and working with tools (SSMS, SSIS, SOS, etc), attempting to stay current on SQL releases, and testing new functionality.
+I’m a DBA first and foremost, so I’m always going to focus on getting better with the SQL Engine, performance tuning, and working with tools (SSMS, SSIS, SOS, etc.), staying current on SQL releases, and testing new functionality.
 I also realize the world is changing and so is the role of the DBA.
 More and more environments are moving to the cloud or will have some kind of cloud connection in the near future.
-This means DBAs are going to have to embrace working more with code and getting better at development.
+That means DBAs are going to have to embrace working more with code.
 Having some development skills can only be an asset, not a hindrance.

 - DevOps and how to use CI for normal DBA tasks